DomDomHaas/portfolio-next/public/content/projects/fooby.md

 ### Tech stack

-The tech stack used at that time was the cross-platform framework xamarin which is based on C# with .NET.
-[Bitforge](https://bitforge.ch/en/project/fooby/) later re-implemented the whole app with flutter (Microsoft [ended the support for Xamarin on May 1, 2024](https://en.wikipedia.org/wiki/Xamarin)).
+The tech stack used at that time was the cross-platform framework xamarin which is based on C# with .NET. <a href="https://bitforge.ch/en/project/fooby/" target="_blank">Bitforge</a> later re-implemented the whole app with flutter (Microsoft <a href="https://en.wikipedia.org/wiki/Xamarin" target="_blank">ended the support for Xamarin on May 1, 2024</a>).